KULeuven-Diepenbeek/osc-course/content/ch6-tasks/threads.md

 While threading seems like the ideal, lightweight solution to make your programs run faster, it might be surprising to hear that program performance typically **does not scale linearly** with the amount of threads and/or amount of CPU cores.
 This is because typically not all code in a process can be parallelized (and thus run in separate threads): there are typically parts of code that need to aggregate results from the parallel computations, which can only be done in a serial fashion.
 This can be seen in the following image:

-{{% figure src="/img/os/serial_vs_parallel.png" title="Parallel processing can lead to serial phases in a process" %}}
-{{% Source: J. Wolf et al. - Contribution to the Fluid-Structure Interaction Analysis of Ultra-Lightweight Structures using an Embedded Approach %}}
+{{% figure src="/img/os/serial_vs_parallel.png" title="Parallel processing can lead to serial phases in a process.
+Source: J. Wolf et al. - Contribution to the Fluid-Structure Interaction Analysis of Ultra-Lightweight Structures using an Embedded Approach" %}}

 A theoretical model for assessing the maximal gains from multithreading a program was developed by Gene Amdahl in 1967.
 His formula identifies potential performance gains from adding additional computing cores to an application that has both serial and parallel components: